 The first two sections of this verse focus on what God’s people should not do.
 Now there’s a shift to what God is going to do for them.

 “I will strengthen you.”
 The nations surrounding Israel were placing their hope in worthless idols to help them.
 Isaiah has already shown how they are useless.
-Now he’s showing that the one who actually has power will provide for his people.
+Now he’s showing that God actually has the power to provide for his people.

 But not only does God have the strength to help he says, “I will help you.”
 Whereas the other gods have no power to do anything, the God of Israel has the power and will help those who follow him.
 This promise of divine assistance emphasizes that God is actively involved in the lives of His people.
 He is not distant but ready to offer help in times of need.

 This picture that Isaiah ends with should bring comfort to us and build confidence in God.

-While this verse was written to a people thousands of years ago facing exile from their homeland, the meaning of Isaiah 41:10 is still a powerful reminder for us today.
+While this verse was written to a people thousands of years ago facing exile from their homeland, the meaning of Isaiah 41:10 is still applicable for us today.

-These words should remind us to not look at our circumstances, rather to look at the one who is bigger than what we are facing.
+These words should remind us to not look at our circumstances but rather to look at the one who is bigger than what we are facing.
 Peace can be found and fear overcome when we look to Jesus.